 06 Safety - Innovative active and passive safety features

 The IONIQ boasts a light yet rigid body as a result of advanced design, construction methods and materials.
-Featuring 53% Advanced High Strength Steel, the IONIQ’s chassis benefits from superior rigidity for responsive handling and is extremely safe, with high impact energy absorption and minimized distortion to protect passengers in the event of a collision.
+Featuring 53% Advanced High Strength Steel, the IONIQ's chassis benefits from superior rigidity for responsive handling and is extremely safe, with high impact energy absorption and minimised distortion to protect passengers in the event of a collision.

-To complement the IONIQ’s long list of advanced convenience technologies, a host of innovative future-ready active and passive safety features protect the driver and passengers.
-These electronic assistive systems are class-leading as IONIQ continues to break the mold for hybrid vehicles.
+To complement the IONIQ's long list of advanced convenience technologies, a host of innovative future-ready active and passive safety features protect the driver and passengers.
+These electronic assistive systems are class-leading as IONIQ continues to break the mould for hybrid vehicles.

 The long list of active safety features includes Blind Spot Detection, which works directly alongside Lane Change Assist and Blind Spot Detection with Rear Cross Traffic Alert to warn the driver of any surrounding vehicles, passengers or other objects that may lead to a collision if unnoticed while the car is in motion.

 A Lane Departure Warning System (LDWS) and Lane Keeping Assist System (LKAS) are of use when driving on the highway.
 The systems alert the driver if unsafe movements are made while the car is driving by sensing the car's position in relation to highway lanes.
 The LDWS sounds an alarm before the car moves over white lines on the road, while the LKAS warns the driver acoustically and visually before inducing corrective steering to guide the driver back to a safe position.